 Protect New Seedlings

-Protection and maintenance can help mitigate the damage deer cause to pine trees.
+Protection and maintenance can help mitigate the damage deer can cause to pine trees.
 Malnourished or diseased trees are not as resistant to deer, insects or other environmental stresses.
-Trim dead branches, provide adequate water and control competitive grasses and weeds around the base of the tree.
+Sterilize pruning tools by dipping the blades in rubbing alcohol or Lysol, then trim dead branches.
+Provide adequate water and control competitive grasses and weeds around the base of the tree.